microconfig/microconfig/README.md

 Consider configuring your deployment tool to read the environment descriptor to know which services to deploy.

-# Running config build
+# Running the config build
 As we discussed Microconfig has its own format for configuration sources.
-During config build Microconfig inlines all includes, resolves placeholders, evaluates expression language, copies templates, and stores the result values into plain *.properties or *.yaml files to a dedicated folder for each service.
+During the config build Microconfig inlines all includes, resolves placeholders, evaluates expression language, copies templates, and stores the result values into plain *.properties or *.yaml files to a dedicated folder for each service.

-To run build you can download Microconfig release from https://github.com/microconfig/microconfig/releases.
+To run the build you can download Microconfig release from https://github.com/microconfig/microconfig/releases.

-Required build params:
+The required build params:
 * `root` - full or relative config root dir.
 * `dest` - full or relative build destination dir.
 * `env` - environment name (Environment is used as a config profile, also as a group of services to build configs for).

-To build configs not for the whole environment but only for specific services you can use following optional params:
+To build configs not for the whole environment but only for specific services you can use the following optional params:
 * `groups` - comma-separated list of component groups to build configs for.
 * `services` - comma-separated list of services to build configs for.